batgranny/saltdash/README.md

 - Job search.

-- It looks nice so it's better that mucking around in the Salt cli.
+- It looks nice so it's better than all that mucking around in the Salt cli.

 - That's really it.